aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-6-2/_index.md

-Rest of the process includes loading the designer spreadsheet containing the Smart Markers with WorkbookDesigner and process it by setting the data source.
-However, in order to enable the notifications, it is necessary to set the WorkbookDesigner.CallBack property before calling the WorkbookDesigner.Process method as demonstrated below.
+The rest of the process includes loading the designer spreadsheet containing the Smart Markers with `WorkbookDesigner` and processing it by setting the data source.
+However, in order to enable the notifications, it is necessary to set the `WorkbookDesigner.CallBack` property before calling the `WorkbookDesigner.Process` method as demonstrated below.

 **C#**